• What is Copywriting?

 4 keys to laser-like focus

 Finding clients or planning a project is one thing, but actually sitting down and writing copy is another thing entirely.
-Get ready to learn four keys for getting down to work and staying at work…
+Here are four keys to improve your focus to write copy.

-Do I ever!
-First of all, Kaleb, keeping your mind on work is rarely an easy task—even when it’s something you’re excited to do.
-Luckily, there are a few keys you can incorporate into your work routine to help keep you focused, productive and effective!
+First of all, keeping your mind on work is rarely an easy task (especially when you work from home)—even when it’s something you’re excited to do.
+Luckily, there are a few keys you can incorporate into your work routine to help keep you focused, productive, and effective!

 How can this help you?
-Plan out your copywriting schedule to sit down and work before you have many (or any!) other projects that require willpower to complete.
-You may even want to consider doing your copywriting work first thing in the morning to ensure that your willpower reserves are full and ready for use.
+Plan your copywriting schedule to sit down and work before you have many (or any!) other projects that require willpower to complete.
+You may even want to consider doing your copywriting work first thing in the morning to ensure that your willpower reserves are full.

 The solution?
 Get serious about getting rid of distractions.
 Turn off the TV, turn off the music, close out the internet, close out your instant messenger—even turn off your phone.
 You can’t let anything take your brain away from the copywriting task at hand.